logicalmechanism/CNFT-Origin-Trace/README.md

 - [Requests](https://github.com/psf/requests)
 - [Matplotlib](https://github.com/matplotlib/matplotlib)

-This file requires the newest versions of the modules above.

 This file requires a mainnet or testnet Blockfrost API key.
 Please visit [BlockFrost](https://blockfrost.io/) and create a free api key.
-The api key can be an environment variable called BLOCKFROST_API_KEY or the api key can be placed into a file called blockfrost_api.key inside the CNFT-Origin-Trace folder.
+The api key can be exported into an environment variable called BLOCKFROST_API_KEY or the api key can be placed into a file called blockfrost_api.key inside the CNFT-Origin-Trace folder.

 ```bash
 export BLOCKFROST_API_KEY="Blockfrost API Key Here"